TechnologyEnhancedLearning/DLSV2/README.md

 It should have been automatically built by the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner) extension.
 Check if you have it installed in Visual Studio.

-Otherwise, you can work around it by manually building the css by opening a console in the project directory and running `npm run dev` (for development) or `npm run build`.
+Otherwise, you can work around it by manually building the css by opening a console in the project directory and running `yarn dev` (for development) or `yarn build`.

 ## npm error when opening the project in Visual Studio
 If you see an error that looks something like: